This Week in Petroleum History, December 4 to December 10

 Just three years earlier, Dysart had been $25,000 in debt when cuttings from one of her unsuccessful wells in McKinley County showed impressive Geiger counter readings.
 Test wells confirmed that she owned the world’s richest deposit of high-grade uranium ore.
 Learn more in Mrs. Dysart’s Uranium Well.

 Government scientists detonated an underground 29-kiloton nuclear warhead about 60 miles east of Farmington, New Mexico.
-It’s “fracking” late 1960s style.
+It was “fracking” late 1960s style.

 The experiment was designed to test the feasibility of using nuclear explosions to stimulate release of natural gas trapped in dense shale deposits.

-The experimental explosion was part a federal program created in the late 1950s to explore possible uses of nuclear devices for peaceful purposes.
+The experimental explosion was part a series of federal projects known as “Plowshare” created in the late 1950s to explore possible uses of nuclear devices for peaceful purposes.

-“Geologists had discovered years before that setting off explosives at the bottom of a well would shatter the surrounding rock and could stimulate the flow of oil and gas,” explained historian Wade Nelson (see Shooters – A “Fracking” History).
+“Geologists had discovered years before that setting off explosives at the bottom of a well would shatter the surrounding rock and could stimulate the flow of oil and gas,” explained historian Wade Nelson.
+(Learn more in Shooters – A “Fracking” History).

 “It was believed a nuclear device would simply provide a bigger bang for the buck than nitroglycerin, up to 3,500 quarts of which would be used in a single shot,” he added.

-The detonation created a molten glass-lined cavern 160 feet wide and 333 feet tall that collapses within seconds.
-Although the well produces 295 million cubic feet of natural gas, the gas is radioactive and useless.
-Learn more in “Gasbuggy” tests Nuclear Fracking.
+The detonation created a molten glass-lined cavern 160 feet wide and 333 feet tall that collapsed within seconds.
+Although the well produced 295 million cubic feet of natural gas, the gas was radioactive and useless.